jianghaojun/Management-system/README.md

 # Management-system
-A work for summer semester
+A work for summer semester.
+The program was writen in Qt.